mbadry1/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - ![01- Why human-level performance](Images/01-_Why_human-level_performance.png)
 - You won't surpass an error that's called "Bayes optimal error"
 - There aren't much error range between human-level error and Bayes optimal error.
 - Humans are quite good at lot of tasks.
-So long as Machine learning is worse than humans, you can:
+So as long as Machine learning is worse than humans, you can:
   - Get labeled data from humans.
   - Gain insight from manual error analysis.
 (Why did a person get it right?)
   - Better analysis of bias/variance